What you need to know when selling your home.

 ___ Make sure all rooms are clean

-___ Make sure garbage cans are out of site and empty.
+___ Make sure garbage cans are out of sight and empty.

 ___ Open blinds and curtains.

-___ Park cars on street or around the corner.
+___ Park cars on the street or around the corner.

 ___ Pick up all toys, tools, bikes, etc.